hygl/faas/README.md

 # faas
-minimal function as a service stack (serverless) based on docker, redis and mongodb.
+minimal function as a service stack (serverless) based on docker, redis and rabbitmq.